When we started learning R in class, I felt really inspired about working with data.

 I found this part of Facebook called Facebook Data Science, where they analyze user activity.

-This specific research about age gaps in romantic relationships I found very interesting and wanted to visualize in a more compelling way.
+about age gaps in romantic relationships I found very interesting and wanted to visualize in a more compelling way.

 I wrote to them, hoping to get their source data, but got no reply.